linderkm/Home_Sales/README.md

 # Home Sales Challenge

 This repo contains code for the Module 22 Challenge.
 Code for this challenge can be found in Home_Sales.ipynb.
 References for this work can be found in the 'References' section below.
 Each citation below is references citation numbers found in code comments.
-For example, citation (1) below is refernced in code comments as '(1)'.
+For example, citation (1) below is referenced in code comments as '(1)'.

 ### References